Vietanh-Vu/IT3230-C-basic/README.md

 ## Commit Exercises

 - Xuan Manh:
-  - [ ] Exercise 1: BST Student Profile Management.
+  - [ ] Exercise 1: Hash Tables Student Profile Management.
 - Thanh Nam:
-  - [ ] Exercise 1: BST Student Profile Management.
+  - [ ] Exercise 1: Hash Tables Student Profile Management.
 - Viet Anh:
-  - [ ] Exercise 1: BST Student Profile Management.
+  - [ ] Exercise 1: Hash Tables Student Profile Management.

 To mark an exercise as completed, simply place an "x" in the square brackets next to the exercise number.
 For example, to mark exercise 1 as completed, you would write "[x] 1".